dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-device-enrollment-in-intune.md

 - They can't receive policy, apps, and remote commands from the Intune service.
 - They show a Management State of **Unhealthy** in the administrator console.
 - Users who are protected by conditional access policies might lose access to corporate resources.

-Samsung has confirmed that the Samsung Smart Manager software, which ships on certain Samsung devices, can deactivate the Intune Company Portal and its components.
-When Company Portal is in a deactivated state, it can't run in the background and therefore can't contact the Intune service.

 **Resolution:** Share the following resolutions with your end users to help them regain access to corporate resources.